Porcelain Crowns & Bridges

 - Teeth on both sides of a bridge

 First, we prepare the tooth to be crowned.
 We remove any decay or damaged areas, and then the tooth is cleaned.
 Next, 1-2 mm of the tooth’s enamel is removed on all sides and on the top.
 Why?
 This is necessary to make room for the crown that will overlay the tooth.
-Once the tooth is shaved down, we take various measurements and send the information to our CEREC system.
+Once the tooth is shaved down, we take various measurements.
 We then create a 3D image of the tooth and design your crown right in the system.
 We send the design information to the milling station, which takes a block of dental porcelain and mills the crown to our exact specifications.
 In 30 minutes or so, it’s ready.

 We first check your new crown for its color match with your adjacent teeth, and then we check the fit, making minor adjustments as needed.
 When satisfied with the fit, we’ll permanently cement the crown onto your tooth and you’re done.